-While snakes aren’t social or trainable critters the way dogs or cats are, you should make it a point to interact with yours every day.
-You can allow your pet snake to drape over your shoulders, coil around your arm, or explore a large, empty room in your home.
-Don’t ever allow a loose snake to be unsupervised.
+While snakes aren’t social or trainable critters the way that dogs or cats are, you should make it a point to interact with yours every day, though the frequency depends on the species.
+You can allow your pet snake to drape over your shoulders or coil around your arm.
+Don’t ever allow a loose snake to be unsupervised, though.
 Never allow your pet snake to interact with other pets, especially tiny animals.

 How Do I Know If My Pet Snake Is Sick?

-To keep your pet snake healthy, it’s essential that you schedule a wellness appointment with a qualified exotic animal vet every six months.
+To keep your pet snake healthy, it’s essential that you schedule a wellness appointment with a qualified exotic animal vet every 6 months.

-Though snakes in captivity will thrive for many years, they can suffer from some health issues.
+Although snakes in captivity will live for many years, they can still suffer from certain health issues.
 The most common is the failure to eat or thrive.
 This is generally caused by stress, such as the snake’s tank being at an improper temperature.

 Snakes can also develop swollen jaws, blisters, burns, abscesses, swollen or cloudy eyes, and discolored patches.
-If you notice any of these symptoms, schedule a vet appointment right away.
+If you notice any of these signs, schedule a vet appointment right away.

 Pet snakes are best suited for experienced owners.
 They need the proper tank and temperature conditions in order to flourish.
-If you get sick when thinking about feeding one kind of animal to another, a snake isn’t the right pet for you.
+If you feel ill just thinking about feeding one kind of animal to another, a snake isn’t the right pet for you.
 Moreover, if you want a social, cuddly pet, don’t get a pet snake.